alikaz3mi/jira-telegram-bot/README.md

 - Python 3.8+
 - A Telegram bot token.
 [Create a bot with BotFather](https://core.telegram.org/bots#botfather).
-- Jira account with appropriate permissions to create issues.
+- Jira account with appropriate permissions to create issues and manage task transitions.
 - Basic understanding of Jira's REST API.

 ### Installation